lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 Finally, future work should analyse a variety of other outcomes of interest apart from spatial diversity.
-As the primary draw of point-based distance measures is that it should keep communities of people togetherin the same district, I would particularly like to see future work whether human compactness does a better job of keeping communities of interest together.
+As the primary draw of point-based distance measures is that it should keep communities of people together in the same district, I would particularly like to see future work whether human compactness does a better job of keeping communities of interest together.
 We should also examine the effect of compactness on a wider range of normative